 Sten H. Vermund Award for Excellence in Global Health

-The Sten H. Vermund Award for Excellence in Global Health recognizes the graduating medical student who has most demonstrated a strong commitment to improving the health of the people of or from low- or middle-income countries through distinguished scholarship, education, and/or contributions to the improvement of clinical care.
-The award was established in 2017, to honor Dr. Sten H. Vermund who was the founding director of the Vanderbilt Institute for Global Health.
+The Sten H. Vermund Award for Excellence in Global Health recognizes the graduating medical student who has demonstrated a strong commitment to improving the health of the people of or from low- or middle-income countries through distinguished scholarship, education, and/or contributions to the improvement of clinical care.
+The award was established in 2017 to honor Dr. Sten H. Vermund, the founding director of the Vanderbilt Institute for Global Health.

 Alexander “Alex” Mina has demonstrated a strong and impressive commitment to global health surgery, research, and quality improvement while studying at the Vanderbilt University School of Medicine.
 His work exemplifies Dr. Vermund’s commitment to sustainable, equitable, and intentional global health partnerships.
 During his third and fourth years in medical school, Alex spent four months at AIC Kijabe Hospital in Kenya, completing two clinical rotations, a QI project, and a research project.
 Reflecting on his time in Kenya, Alex said, “this was one of the best experiences of my life.
 The relationships, the impact, the continuity, and the power of witnessing change inspired me to be the best I can be to serve others.”
 Alex was both impacted by his global health engagement and left a lasting impact on the communities where he worked.